 The first of three spin-offs from the highly successful Mary Tyler Moore Show, Rhoda was created as a vehicle for Valerie Harper, who had played Mary’s delightfully realistic best friend and upstairs neighbour.

 The series – which debuted on CBS on Monday 9 September 1974 – starred Harper in the title role, playing a young woman living in Manhattan, and began when Rhoda returned to New York City, her hometown, after having lived in Minneapolis for several years.

 When audiences first met Rhoda on The Mary Tyler Moore Show, she had been a sharp-tongued, overweight and insecure young woman.

 By the time of her homecoming, Rhoda had slimmed down and begun dressing more fashionably.
 Luckily her new self-confidence never diminished her facility for snappy wisecracks.

-To provide contrast for Rhoda’s new, improved image, her overweight and insecure younger sister, Brenda, played her roommate in the show’s early episodes.
+To provide contrast for Rhoda’s new, improved image, her overweight and insecure younger sister, Brenda (Julie Kavner), was her roommate in the show’s early episodes.

-First-season plots followed a blossoming romance between Rhoda and handsome Joe Gerard, who owned a wrecking company and was the divorced father of a ten-year-old boy.
+First-season plots followed a blossoming romance between Rhoda and handsome Joe Gerard (David Groh), who owned a wrecking company and was the divorced father of a ten-year-old boy.

 The romance culminated in a special one-hour episode chronicling the couple’s marriage; the episode achieved stellar ratings on 28 October 1974

 However, the writers of Rhoda found it difficult to wring much humour from the story of a happily married couple and once the wedding was out of the way, the show’s ratings began to decline.

-For a while, the show’s focus shifted to Brenda’s troubled search for romance and to Rhoda’s career.
-(Rhoda was the co-owner of a window-dressing company with her childhood friend Myrna).
+For a while, the show’s focus shifted to Brenda’s troubled search for romance and to Rhoda’s career as the co-owner of a window-dressing company with her shy childhood friend Myrna (Barbara Sharma).

-At the start of the fourth season, Rhoda had a new job working for a costume company owned by Jack Doyle and Brenda had a steady boyfriend, Benny.
+At the start of the fourth season, Rhoda had a new job working for the Doyle Costume Company owned by Jack Doyle (Ken McMillan) and bank-teller Brenda had a steady boyfriend called Benny (Ray Buktenica).